Medically reviewed by Drugs.com. Last updated on Nov 16, 2020.

 - When you stop smoking, other drugs may be affected.
 Talk with your doctor.

-- Tell your doctor if you have not been able to quit smoking after using Nicoderm CQ for as long as it says to use it.
+- Tell your doctor if you have not been able to quit smoking after using Nicoderm CQ (nicotine patch) for as long as it says to use it.

 - The patch may have metal.
 Take off the patch before an MRI.

 - This medicine may cause harm or be deadly if used or swallowed by children or pets.
-If a child uses Nicoderm CQ or if this medicine is swallowed by a child or pet, call a doctor or poison control center right away.
+If a child uses Nicoderm CQ (nicotine patch) or if Nicoderm CQ (nicotine patch) is swallowed by a child or pet, call a doctor or poison control center right away.

-- If you are 65 or older, use Nicoderm CQ with care.
+- If you are 65 or older, use Nicoderm CQ (nicotine patch) with care.
 You could have more side effects.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.